thegetty/ancient-glass/content/catalogue/cat-23.md

 On the neck there is a horizontal band, 2.3 cm long and 1.0 cm wide, that covers a tear in the neck of the vessel.
 A small horizontal hole is visible below the applied band.

 An unmarvered yellow thread is wound around the rim.
-A white thread is spirally wound 21 times around the upper and middle body, and a yellow thread is wound 13 times around the lower part of the body.
+A marvered white thread is spirally wound 21 times around the upper and middle body, and a marvered yellow thread is wound 13 times around the lower part of the body.
 The threads are dragged 16 times up and down, forming a feather pattern.

 ## Comments and Comparanda